 As the saying goes “all work and no play makes Jack a dull boy”.

-No matter how compatible a person is with his or her spouse there will be certain things that the husband wants to do that the wife is not interested in and vice-versa.
+No matter how compatible a person is with his or her spouse there will be certain things that the husband wants to do that the wife is not interested in, and vice-versa.

 A man cave offers the opportunity for a husband to hang out with his buddies without having to go out to a bar or leave his own home.

 Having a space for socializing with friends at home means a guy has all the benefits of friendship outside marriage without the wife encountering any of the risks.
-(2)
+(3)

 Man caving is not a zero-sum game but can be a win-win scenario

 “By spending time with yourself and gaining a better understanding of who you are and what you desire in life, you’re more likely to make better choices about who you want to be around.”
 Dr. Sherrie Bourg Carter.
-(3)
+(4)

 However, as I will outline below both partners in the marriage need to have somewhere they can kick-back and both need to time in which to do it.

-She can utilize that time for her “me-time” in a separate part of the home with friends or else she can expend the time in her she cave if she has one (which I recommend having).
+She can utilize that time for her “me-time” in a separate part of the home with friends or else she can expend the time in her lady lair if she has one (which I recommend having).

 There are other things to consider also which we will look at now.

-There are caveats though
+There are caveats though!

-You and your partner should acknowledge the power of personal space which is a key factor in helping a marital relationship thrive.
-However, there are key points to consider.
+You and your partner should acknowledge the power of personal space as being is a key factor in helping a marital relationship thrive.

-Just as a guy needs time alone for all the reasons covered above, a woman needs a time alone for all the same reasons.
+Just as a guy needs time alone for all the reasons covered above, a woman needs time alone for all the same reasons.

-When using a man cave it is not always possible to give your wife the same space at that time especially if you have kids that need to be supervised.
+When using a man cave it is not always possible to give your wife the same space at the same time, especially if you have kids that need to be supervised.

 If you need to, then both wife and husband must decide upon set times for each to use their own me-time and that time should be distributed evenly.

 If one partner is a home-maker that person may find that they can take a time-out during the day when the kids are at school and the other partner is at work.

-Time alone should be restricted
+Time alone in a den should be restricted and never abused

 Water is the elixir of life and is essential for maintaining life.
 Go just 10 days without water and you will most likely die.
 However, drinking too much water in one sitting leads to hyponatremia, a condition of low-sodium in the blood that has uncomfortable symptoms such as nausea, vomiting, headache, confusion, loss of energy, drowsiness and fatigue.
 In serious cases it can lead to seizures, coma and even death.

-When a man cave is properly and purposefully used then this personal haven can be a marriage-strengthener and even a marriage-saver.
+When a man cave is properly, and purposefully, used then this personal haven can be a marriage-strengthener and even a marriage-saver.

 It is unhealthy for partners in a relationship to spend large amounts of time away from one and other.
 Therefore it is unhealthy for a guy to spend large amounts of time in his man cave neglecting other members of his family and his wife.